abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/terraform-web-app-service.md

 4. Run `terraform plan` to see the execution plan.

 5. Run `terraform apply` to apply the changes.
-Type `yes` when prompted to confirm the deployment.
+Write `yes` when prompted to confirm the deployment.

 6. Wait for the deployment to complete.

-7. Navigate to the web app url to see the deployed application.
+7. Navigate to the web app URL to see the deployed application.

-> You can also see the web app url in the output of the `terraform apply` command.
+> You can also see the web app URL in the output of the `terraform apply` command.

 > You have to change the **dotnet version** of the runtime stack according to your application.
 For example, if you are using .NET 7, you should change `dotnet_version = "6.0"` to `dotnet_version = "7.0"`.